Daniel Kumler Flickinger: Early life

 Flickinger's youth was marked by experiences common to the pioneer children of his day.
 Much work and little time for play was the lot of most every one of them.
 Daniel took advantage of every opportunity which the rural school of his community offered.

 His deep religious interest dated back to when he was eight years old.
 Having heard a relative tell his father that many children were dying in a community about four miles (6 km) from their home, the boy became fearful that he would die and that he would certainly go to perdition.
 This morbid condition continued throughout the years of his boyhood.
 In November 1839 Daniel became a member of the U.B.
 Church.
 He made it a rule thereafter to pray four times a day and to take part in public services whenever possible.

-Flickinger married Miss Mary Lintner 25 February 1847.
+Flickinger married Miss Mary Litner 25 February 1847.
 The newlyweds established themselves on a good farm near the parental home.
 All seemed to go well until about a year and one half later, when his wife fell victim to an affliction from which she never recovered.
 In the autumn of 1848 she and their child went to live with her mother, while Flickinger taught school.
 In the spring of 1849 he sold his stock and rented his farm.
 At that time he owned 317 acre of fine farming land in Butler County in the Miami Valley of Ohio.
 If his wife's health had not broken, he probably would have become known as a prosperous and progressive farmer.
 But the course of his life was soon to take a very different turn.